cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/icu-data.md

 ## Day of announcement
 * The covid19.ca.gov website team is notified/confirms by 8:00 am Pacific that a region is under a SAHO to make changes on their map.
   * Confirmation would hopefully come the night before through the data.
-* Example of timing of order
+* Example of timing of order:
   * Post at 12:00 pm Pacific Saturday
   * Regional Stay Home Order effective 11:59 pm Pacific Sunday (one day after posted)
-* Posting on covid19 website occurs as planned by 12:00 pm Pacific.
+* Posting on covid19.ca.gov occurs as planned by 12:00 pm Pacific.

 ## Blueprint